 Lost or Stray Animals

-The department takes impounded animals to its multi-city kennel facility called Pets Under Police Security (PUPS).
+Plymouth Police take impounded animals to its multi-city kennel facility called Pets Under Police Security (PUPS).
 PUPS is located in Maple Grove at 11350 89th Ave.
 N. The PUPS phone number is 763-494-5999.
-Pet owners must pay any impound fees at the Plymouth Police Department before retrieving their pets.
+Pet owners must pay any impound fees to Plymouth Police before retrieving their pets.

 Dogs and cats are required to be under restraint when off the owner’s property.
 Leashes are required to be under six feet in length.
 There are some exceptions to the leash requirement, including an exceptions dogs at a dog park and registered outdoor cats.
 Please familiarize yourself with these requirements.
 (Section 915 of the City Code covers animal control.
 Section 105 offers definitions related to animal control as well as other areas.)